 Limitations: You can merge list entries for these lists only: Chart of Accounts, Item, Customer:Jobs, Vendor, Employee, and Other Name.
-Once you merge two list entries, you can't go back.
+Once you merge two list entries, you can't go backTo merge list entries manually:

-To merge list entries:
+To merge list entries with Visible Merge:

-- 1 Display the list that has the entries you want to merge. - 2 Select the list entry whose name you DON'T want to use and edit it.
-Usually this means just double-clicking the entry name. - 3 Change the list entry's name to be the same as the entry you're combining it with. - 4 Click OK.
+- 1 Display the list that has the entries you want to merge. - ${\bf 2} \quad \text{Select the list entry whose name you DON'T want to use, right-click, and select Merge}$ - 3 Choose the desired list entry to combine it with - 4 Click Merge